b-steve/ascr/README.md

 * An error attempting to install the R-forge version using `install.packages()` (as above) is probably due to an outdated version of R. Update and try again.

-* This R library is very much in development, so things are likely to go wrong.
+* This R package is very much in development, so things are likely to go wrong.
 Please feel free to contact me at bcs5@st-andrews.ac.uk if you are having any problems.

 ## Acknowledgements